Networking For Your MBA Applications

 What Is Networking?

 So “networking” is just a fancy way of saying “meeting new people”, right?
 Yes, but it’s more than that; you want to be strategic in your approach.
 Invest your efforts in building relationships with folks who can help guide and inform your MBA application process.
-This could be a former classmate from undergrad who is a first-year student at HBS.
-By scheduling time to chat with her, you’re sure to gain valuable insights about the school, its culture, essay tips, etc. And who knows, maybe she’s recruiting at your company for a post-MBA role and you can share your experience with her in return.
+This could be a former classmate.
+They might be a first-year student at HBS now.
+Schedule time to chat with her.
+You’ll gain valuable insights.
+You’ll learn about the school, its culture, and essay tips.
+And who knows?
+Maybe she’s recruiting at your company.
+You might share your experience with her in return.

 It’s ultimately up to you to find the networking approach that feels comfortable and authentic, but rest assured that making the effort will contribute to stronger applications.